rails/rails/guides/source/active_model_basics.md

 ------------

-Active Model is a library containing various modules used in developing frameworks that need to interact with the Rails Action Pack library.
+Active Model is a library containing various modules used in developing classes that need some features present on Active Record.
-Active Model provides a known set of interfaces for usage in classes.
-Some of modules are explained below.
+Some of these modules are explained below.

 ### ActiveModel::AttributeMethods